Student Guide

 - Consider the start date of your rental agreement in relation to the start date of your studies and prepare to reserve other accommodation (e.g. hotel/hostel) for the first days, if needed.

 - In general rentals are in rather good condition in Finland, of course there might be some exceptions as everywhere.
 Most of the rentals are unfurnished.
-If you apply and get a room from either student housing organizations (HOAS or AYY), electricity, water and internet are usually included to the rent.
+If you apply and get a room from either student housing organizations (Hoas or AYY), monthly rent includes water and internet and usually also electricity.
 Note that this is not the case when renting from private market.

 - All apartments are heated, and the indoor temperature should be between 18 and 22 C° throughout the year.
 Heating is usually included in the rent.